Diamond Jubilee of Elizabeth II: Belgium

 On 5 June 2012, about 500 eminent personalities from various fields gathered in Brussels on the island in Bois de la Cambre to celebrate the Queen's Jubilee.
 A ferry transported guests to the island, which showcased British brands and products.
 This was followed by a visit from HMS Edinburgh.

 Brazil

-The British Embassy held a Jubilee week in São Paulo and Brasilia, with prominent areas in both cities being dressed with Union flags.
+The British Embassy held a Jubilee week in São Paulo and Brasília, with prominent areas in both cities being dressed with Union flags.
 Cultural exhibitions were set up and images (60 photos for 60 years) and films, highlighting the Royal visits to Brazil, were showcased.
 There were many activities for children, including making model boats for a mini-flotilla and a Big Jubilee Lunch.
 Local cinemas and restaurants showed Jubilee-themed films and served special Jubilee dishes.

 Hong Kong

 Hong Kong, a British dependent territory until 1997 and the most populous one, had The Big Jubilee Lunch on 3 June 2012, organised by the Royal Commonwealth Society in Hong Kong.
 On 5 June 2012, there was a service of thanksgiving at the territory's Anglican Cathedral Church of St. John the Evangelist.